getreu/tp-note/doc/source/tp-note--manpage.md

 **-e**, **\--edit**

-:   Open only the external file editor.
-Do not open the web browser to view
+:   Edit only mode: opens the external file editor, but not the file
-    the rendered note.
-See also the configuration variable '`viewer_enable`'.
+    viewer.
+This disables _Tp-Note_'s internal file watcher and web server, unless '`-v`' is given.
+Another way to permanently disable the web server is to set the configuration variable '`viewer_enable=false`'.

 **-v**, **\--view**

-:   View only mode.
-Launch the system's default web browser to view the note file
+:   View only mode: do not open the external text editor.
+This flag instructs
-    and do not any external text editor.
+    _Tp-Note_ to start an internal file watcher and web server and connect the system's default web browser to view the note file and to observe live file modifications.
+This flag has precedence over the configuration variable '`viewer_enable=false`'.

 **-p**, **\--port**=*PORT*